European Journal of Psychotraumatology

 Please submit your article via Editorial Manager.
 If you haven't submitted a paper to this journal before, you will need to create an account in the submission centre.
 Please note that manuscripts are published in English only however we encourage authors to also submit in their local language, which will be included as supplementary material.

 Authors may submit their paper in any scholarly format or layout and as single or multiple files.
 These can be Word, rich text format (rtf), open document format (odt), or PDF files.
 Figures and tables can be placed within the text or submitted as separate documents.

 Article types, word limits and a checklist for what to include in your submission can be found under the Instructions for Authors.

 All submissions for Special Issues should also be submitted via Editorial Manager, before the specified deadline.

 Special issues are curated by the editorial board and various guest editors on topical and important issues in the field of psychotraumatology.
-Call-for-papers information about existing special issues can be found on this page.
-Previous special issues can be found here.
+Call-for-paper information about existing special issues can be found on this page.

 Sleep, Circadian System and Traumatic Stress - 15 October 2019

 Complementary and integrative interventions for PTSD - 15 October 2019

 Trauma and Trauma Sequelae in the Elderly - 15 October 2019

 Integrating and evaluating sex and gender in psychotrauma research - 15 October 2019